We are all worth $10

-Our true value is not actually found in what others think of us, or in fact in what we might even think of ourselves.
-Having our worth in those places leaves us far too vulnerable to the ups and downs of peoples moods and emotions.
+Our true value isn’t found in what others think of us, or in what we might think of ourselves.
+Having our worth in those places leaves us far too vulnerable to the ups and downs of people’s moods and emotions.

-Like the ten dollar note, our worth and value is found in where we came from and whose signature we have on us.
+Like the ten dollar note, our value is found in where we come from and whose signature we have on us.

-We may, and should, express our unique personality and attributes differently but our worth and significance is steadfast and unchangeable.
+We may, and should, express our unique personalities and abilities differently but our worth and significance is steadfast and unchangeable.

 Imagine a world where we lived out of the potential of our true value and we encouraged others to live out of, and celebrate, their potential.
 Imagine a world where we didn’t see someone as worth more than someone else and a world where we didn’t see someone as worth less than someone else.